Kershaw to start Sunday; won't pitch in ASG

-Los Angeles Dodgers manager Dave Roberts said again Wednesday that Clayton Kershaw will take his normal turn in the rotation and start Sunday against the Kansas City Royals, meaning Kershaw will be ineligible to pitch in Tuesday's All-Star Game.
+Los Angeles Dodgers manager Dave Roberts said again Wednesday that Clayton Kershaw will take his normal turn in the rotation and start Sunday against the Kansas City Royals, meaning Kershaw will be ineligible to pitch in next Tuesday's All-Star Game.

 Pitchers who start their team's final game before the break aren't eligible for the All-Star Game and are replaced on the roster.
 A replacement for Kershaw hasn't been named.